mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     to determine if any of the channels are ready (readiness selection)
     * teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention
-* You register one or more previously created selectable channels with a selector object.
-* A key that represents the relationship between one channel and one selector is returned.
-* Selection keys remember what you are interested in for each channel.
+* Selection keys remember what you are interested in for each channel
-* They also track the operations of interest that their channel is currently ready to perform.
+    * track the operations of interest that their channel is currently ready to perform
-* When you invoke select( ) on a selector object, the associated keys are updated by checking all the channels registered with that selector.
+* invoking `select()` on a selector object causes that the associated keys are updated by checking all the channels registered with that selector
-* You can obtain a set of the keys whose channels were found to be ready at that point.
-* By iterating over these keys, you can service each channel that has become ready since the last time you invoked select( ).
+* by iterating over these keys, you can service each channel that has become ready since the last time you invoked `select()`
 * selectors provide the capability to ask a channel if it's ready to perform an I/O operation of interest to you
-  * for example - check if ServerSocketChannel has any incoming connections ready to accept
+  * for example - check if `ServerSocketChannel` has any incoming connections ready to accept
 * large number of channels can be checked for readiness simultaneously
-    * True readiness selection must be done by the operating system.
+    * true readiness selection is performed by operating system
-    * One of the most important functions performed by an operating system is to handle I/O requests and notify processes when their data is ready.
+    * One of the most important functions performed by an operating system is to handle I/O requests and notify processes when their data is ready
-    * provides the abstraction by which Java code can request readiness selection service from the underlying operating system
+    * abstractions by which Java code can request readiness selection service from the underlying operating system
-* manages information about a set of registered channels and their readiness states.
+* manages information about a set of registered channels and their readiness states
   * Channels are registered with selectors, and a selector can be asked to update the readiness states of the channels currently registered with it
 * SelectionKey encapsulates the registration relationship between a specific channel